chinamike65/hugo-tuolesi/content/book3/book3en.md

 The strong proliferative nature of the essence of karma The strong proliferative nature of the essence of karma is: even a small bad karma, when the retribution comes out, it will grow to a great size, and can harm a person for life after life; a small good karma Karma, when the good fruits appear, the blessings will be immeasurable and boundless.
 This is the general law of the nature of cause and effect, just like a small fire that burns up will eventually burn down the entire forest.

-For example, King Ashoka, when the Buddha was alive, King Ashoka's previous life was still a child of an ordinary Dharmamily.
+For example, King Ashoka, when the Buddha was alive, King Ashoka's previous life was still a child of an ordinary family.

 One day, the Buddha and Venerable Ananda met this child on the road.
 He was very happy when he saw the Buddha, but he had nothing to support him, so he grabbed a handful of soil on the ground and offered it to Shakyamuni Buddha as food.